Sacrificing a sheep to Asclepius

 These ideas are all wrong (as the Islamic doctor Al Razi pointed out about 900 AD), but the idea that you could learn to understand and treat diseases by using careful observation and logical thought is very important to modern medicine.

-Learn by doing: compare Greek medicine to Chinese and Indian medicine
+Learn by doing: compare Greek medicine to Chinese medicine

 More about Roman medicine